LifeScopeLabs/lifescope-api/documentation/oauth2.md

 Many of the GraphQL endpoints used by the LifeScope app are available via OAuth with appropriate scopes.
 As of this writing, due to the close links between Events and Contacts/Content/Locations, any endpoint covered by one of the latter scopes is also accessible using the Events scope.
 The LifeScope GraphQL URL is ```https://api.lifescope.io/gql```.
-For futher documentation on the LifeScope Schema, see [here](https://lifescope.io/schema).
+For further documentation on the LifeScope Schema, see [here](https://lifescope.io/schema).

 ### contactCount (query)